A new Alberta Opportunity stream is open for individuals seeking a nomination under the Alberta Advantage Immigration Program (AAIP).

 The Alberta Opportunity stream provides temporary foreign workers in Alberta, who meet criteria on their language skills, academic history, and duration of employment with a gateway to permanent residence.

 As a ‘base’ stream under the Provincial Nominee Program (PNP), applications will be processed outside of the Express Entry selection system.
-Alberta has a dedicated AINP Express Entry stream, through which it can nominate candidates in the federal Express Entry pool.
+Alberta has a dedicated AAIP Express Entry stream, through which it can nominate candidates in the federal Express Entry pool.

 Alberta Opportunity Stream selection criteria